Breast Cancer Screening with 3-D Technology Finds More CancersJun 25, 2014

 The American Cancer Society is participating in conversations with the National Institutes of Health and other organizations about how to further study the benefits and risks of tomosynthesis for breast cancer testing.

-Citation: Breast Cancer Screening Using Tomosynthesis in Combination With Digital Mammography.
+Breast Cancer Screening Using Tomosynthesis in Combination With Digital Mammography.
 Published June 24, 2014 in Journal of the American Medical Association.
 First author Sarah M. Friedewald, MD, Advocate Lutheran General Hospital, Park Ridge, Ill.